saulpierotti/markdown_notebook/LB2.md

 ## Strands
 * Beta sheets are not local since they require the interaction of beta strands that can also be far in the sequence
+* The minimun length for a strend is 2 residues (Prof. Casadio did the statistics on the PDB)
+* Knowing the minimum length is important in order to assess the reliability of predictions and implement filters

 ## $\Delta\Delta G$
 * A major source of stability for a protein is its $\Delta G$ of folding